CRISES IN THE CAPITALIST SYSTEM

 Over 5,000 banks shut down in the U.S. alone by 1932 due to financial collapse.

-By 1932, more than 30 million people globally had lost their jobs.
+By 1932, approximately more than 30 million people in the world had lost their jobs.

 5. Collapse of National Income.

-Countries experienced dramatic declines in Gross National Product (GNP) and overall income.
+Countries experienced declines in Gross National Product (GNP) and overall income.

 6. Low Wages and Poor Social Services.